Skip to content

 Useable Energy

-When designing a battery pack for a system, relying on the nominal battery energy can be misleading, as the energy that can actually be stored and delivered in practice is lower.
+When sizing a battery pack for a system, relying solely on nominal battery energy can be misleading, as the energy that can actually be stored and delivered is typically lower.

 PVsyst defines the usable energy as the nominal battery energy multiplied by the allowed State of Charge (SOC) range.
 This reflects the fact that batteries are not operated over their full SOC range, in order to preserve performance and lifetime.